skip to main content

 Credit unions loans

 If you belong to a credit union, you may be able to receive a secured or unsecured loan without a credit check.
-Some credit unions will give loans to members who are in good standing.
-Some credit unions will consider financial information beyond a credit score when reviewing a member’s loan application.
+Some credit unions will fund loans to members who are in good standing.
+While some credit unions will consider financial information beyond a credit score when reviewing a member’s loan application.
 The determinants for the loan will vary based on the specific credit union.

 Credit union payday alternative loans (PALs)

 Federal credit unions offer payday alternative loans (PALs) to members who need short-term cash.
-These loans are typically paid off by the borrower in monthly installments instead of a single pay period and have an interest rate cap of 28%.
-PALs do look at your credit score, but they specialize in giving personal loans to those with lower credit scores.
-They use a borrower’s income and ability to repay to determine if an applicant qualifies.
+These loans are typically repaid by the borrower in monthly installments instead of a single pay period and have an interest rate cap of 28%.
+While PALs do look at your credit score, but they specialize in providing personal loans to those with lower credit scores.
+They assess a borrower's income and ability to repay to determine if an applicant qualifies.

 Payday loans

-Payday loans are short-term unsecured loans that don’t require a credit check.
+Payday loans are short-term, unsecured loans that generally don’t require a credit check.
 They are often a high-cost option for the borrower as they can have annual percentage rates (APRs) of 400% or more.
-The APR is the total cost of the loan, which includes your interest rate, fees, and the time it takes to pay the loan back.
-If you have a bad credit score, expect to pay higher APRs.
+The APR is the total cost of the loan, and includes your interest rate, fees, and the duration of repayment.
+If you have a bad credit score, you may pay higher APRs.

-Payday loans also require the borrower to repay the loan within a couple of weeks, usually by their next payday.
+Payday loans often require the borrower to repay the loan within a couple of weeks, usually by their next payday.

 Car title loans

 Car title loans are secured loans that require borrowers to use their vehicle as collateral.
-If the borrower fails to pay back the loan, the lender can repossess the vehicle.
-The loan you receive will be equal to the value of your car.
-These loans can charge high fees (up to 25% of the loan amount you’re borrowing), and usually require you to repay the loan in 30 days.
+In the event the borrower defaults on the loan, the lender can repossess the vehicle.
+The loan you qualify for will be equal to the value of your car.
+These loans can charge high fees (up to 25% of the loan amount), and usually require you to repay the loan in 30 days.

 Online bad credit loans

-Some online lenders give personal installment loans to those without credit or with poor credit.
+Some online lenders provide personal installment loans to those without credit or with poor credit.

 Installment loans allow borrowers to repay the loan in monthly payments.
 Some lenders that issue bad credit loans will run a credit check; others will use your financial information to determine financing.
-It’s best to shop around different lenders to compare APRs.
+It’s advisable to explore multiple lenders to compare Annual Percentage Rate (APR).

 Loans from family/friends

-Asking a family member or close friend for a loan won’t require a hard credit check on your credit history.
+Asking a loan from a family member or close friend won’t require a hard credit check on your credit history.

 Co-signed loans

 Another option for obtaining a loan when you have little credit history or a bad credit score is to find a co-signer.
-This person will apply for the loan with you and be held responsible if you default.
-Lenders are more confident giving to a borrower with no credit or bad credit if they have a co-signer.
+This person will apply for the loan with you and will share responsibility in case you default.
+Lenders are more comfortable lending to a borrower with no credit or bad credit if they have a co-signer.

 Know your credit score